mivoq/speect/docs/source/topics/plugins_topic.rst

 third-party developers (additional functionality without modifying the core system), and shorter link times.

-Speect provides support for the use of :doc:`dynamic shared objects
+Speect provides support for the use of :ref:`dynamic shared objects
-<../api/c/engine/pluginmanager/dso>` (DSO) as plug-ins.
-When a DSO, or
+<dso_c>` (DSO) as plug-ins.
+When a DSO, or plug-in, is loaded the
-plug-in, is loaded the *plug-in manager* looks for the ``s_plugin_init`` symbol in the plug-in.
+*plug-in manager* looks for the ``s_plugin_init`` symbol in the plug-in.
 This is the *only* symbol that is loaded by the plug-in manager and therefore must be defined by all plug-ins that want to work with the plug-in manager.

 plugin.c